+As the University of Iowa's all-time winningest coach from 1976 to 1997, Gable won 15 NCAA National Wrestling Team Titles while compiling a career record of 355-21-5, He coached 152 All-Americans, 45 National Champions, 106 Big Ten Champions and 12 Olympians, including four gold, one silver and three bronze medalists.
 The Hawkeyes won 25 consecutive Big Ten championships, 21 under Gable as head coach and four while he was an assistant coach and administrator.
 He had a winning percentage of .932 and captured nine consecutive (1978-86) NCAA Championships.
-At the time that equaled the longest streak of national titles won by any school in any sport, and was also held by Yale golf (1905-13) and Southern Cal track (1935-43).
+At the time that equaled the longest streak of national titles won by any school in any sport, and is also held by Yale golf (1905-13) and Southern Cal track (1935-43).

+On only five occasions did a Gable-coached team lose more than one dual meet in a year.
+In fact, Gable's teams averaged over 17 wins and just one loss per season.
 The 1996-97 season added the final chapter to Gable's storied career.
 In late January, he underwent hip replacement surgery, missing four dual meets while recuperating.
-He reappeared in the Hawkeye's corner just in time to lead the team to its 24th consecutive Big Ten title and 17th NCAA title.
+He reappeared in the Hawkeyes' corner just in time to lead the team to their 24th consecutive Big Ten title and 17th NCAA title.
 Iowa shattered its own NCAA team points record, scoring 170 points during the three-day tournament in Cedar Falls.

-Gable was named to the U.S.A.
-Wrestling Hall of Fame in 1980, and to the U.S. Olympic Hall of Fame in 1985.
-He was selected the nation's outstanding wrestler by the AAU in 1970, and the U.S. Wrestling Federation in 1971.
-Gable was the Amateur Wrestling News Man of the Year in 1970.
+Gable has been named to several Halls of Fame including but not limited to the USA Wrestling Hall of Fame, the US Olympic Hall of Fame, the National Wrestling Hall of Fame Stillwater, OK and is the name sake of the National Wrestling Hall of Fame Dan Gable Museum in Waterloo, IA.
+He selected the nation's outstanding wrestler by the AAU in 1970, and the US Wrestling Federation in 1971.
+Gable was the Amateur Wrestling News "Man of the Year" in 1970.

 In June 2002, he was appointed to the President's Council on Physical Fitness and Sports.
 Several networks, including ESPN and HBO have aired documentaries on Gable's life and accomplishments.